 Montrose offers an eclectic, accepting community culture.
 This neighborhood has diverse housing options from apartments to townhomes.
 Local landlords often show flexibility with emotional support animals.

-Living near the Texas Medical Center gives easy access to mental health services.
-This area hosts numerous apartment complexes with modern amenities.
-Many residents here understand the importance of emotional support animals for wellness.
+Living near the Texas Medical Center provides convenient access to mental health services and experienced healthcare providers.
+The area includes many apartment complexes with modern amenities, and residents are often familiar with emotional support animal accommodations.

 Major apartment management companies in Houston typically have established ESA policies.
 These larger complexes process more accommodation requests regularly.
 They understand federal housing requirements and have streamlined approval processes.